Best Landing Spots for Carmelo Anthony After OKC Thunder Buyout

 This is by no means a perfect fit.

 Anthony would be vulnerable in some of the switch-heavy defensive schemes.
 He'd have to accept a more minimal role than he might in other locations, since the incumbent pieces definitely aren't sacrificing touches so he can commandeer possessions with incessant jab steps.
-They have no cap space remaining and already squeezed in Cousins the mid-level exception, so this Syracuse product would have to join on a true minimum salary.
+They have no cap space remaining and already squeezed in Cousins with the mid-level exception, so this Syracuse product would have to join on a true minimum salary.

 But what better way to change his reputation?

-Anthony has struggled to shelve his ego—a justifiable ego earned over the course of a professional career filled with high-scoring exploits—and accept a smaller role with the Thunder.
+Anthony has struggled to shelve his ego—a justifiable one earned over the course of a professional career filled with high-scoring exploits—and accept a smaller role with the Thunder.
 He hasn't advanced to the playoffs' penultimate stage since a 2009 run with Denver, much less started his jewelry collection with a shiny ring.

 And that could all change in one fell swoop if he decided to prioritize winning in the Bay Area over everything else.

 We don't yet know if the Warriors would even want him, since his minutes would prohibit further development from intriguing commodities such as Jordan Bell and Jacob Evans.
 But he should be interested in them.